ofriw/goatdb/README.md

 # Language

-GoatDB is currently written mostly in TypeScript, with some performance critical parts written in C++ using WASM.
-We're gradually planning on migrating all code to C++ so we can later add other supported languages.
+GoatDB is currently written primarily in TypeScript, with performance-critical components written in C++ using WebAssembly (WASM).
+Over time, we plan to migrate the codebase to C++ to support additional languages.